 The Governance First Project aims to establish more formal governance arrangements for roads authorities looking to deliver collaborative activity/shared services on a cluster or regional basis.
 The approach to this work is a marked cultural shift from traditional business case design over a lengthy period of time, and as such presents many challenges.

-The concept of 'Governance First' is at the forefront of the Roads Collaboration Programme, essentially referring to the creation of a formalised governing body as the fundamental first step to developing shared services, undertaken prior to the design of the shared service in terms of operational delivery.
+The concept of 'Governance First' is at the forefront of the Roads Collaboration Programme, essentially referring to the creation of a formalised governing body as the fundamental early step to developing shared services, undertaken prior to the design of the shared service in terms of operational delivery.

 The Governance First concept stipulates that going forward, given the current economic pressures on roads authorities, sharing should be seen as the default position and not one that must be demonstrated as being preferable to the status quo in lengthy business cases developed over a number of years.
 This view is fully supported by the programme's political body, the Strategic Action Group (SAG), and the Minister for Transport.